makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP8.md

 ## Legal Structure

-**This section will be updated before the end of RFC**
+**This section will be updated before the freeze deadline ahead of a July Formal Submission**

 * Operating Entity based in x.
 * Working with a third-party company to enlist HR services to ensure good options for worker compensation and benefits.
 * US & non-US team members.